ExpressionEngine/ExpressionEngine-User-Guide/source/general/add-ons.rst

 Add-Ons
 #######

-ExpressionEngine is the ultimate in flexibility, designed to be to be a platform for developers to easily extend to enable rich functionality.
+ExpressionEngine is the ultimate in flexibility, designed to be a platform for developers to easily extend to enable rich functionality.
 Like an operating system, it ships with a set of "apps" to cover the basic necessities right out of the box.
 We call those apps *Add-Ons*.